-Whether you are a nursing student, a newly licensed nurse, or a nurse with many years of experience, your skills are highly in demand both in the workforce and in volunteer positions.
-Volunteer organizations both in your community and thousands of miles away are always looking for a pair of helping hands, especially from medical professionals like nurses, to provide essential services to those in need.
+Whether you are a nursing student, a newly licensed nurse, or a nurse with many years of experience, your skills are in high demand.
+This is the case both in the workforce and in volunteer positions.
+Volunteer organizations in your community and those thousands of miles away are always looking for a pair of helping hands.
+And this is especially true for medical professionals like nurses.

-There are many personal and professional benefits to volunteering, but one should take into account the associated time commitment and associated expenses before deciding that volunteering is for them.
+There are many personal and professional benefits to volunteering.
+However, you should always take into account the time commitment and associated expenses before deciding to volunteer.

 This guide is designed to help students and nursing professionals like you learn more about nursing volunteering opportunities.
 Find comprehensive resources and articles, opportunities near you, and requirements for becoming a volunteer nurse.